TimvanScherpenzeel/profiling-research/README.md

 All variables in a program are part of the object graph and object variables can reference other variables.
 Allocating variables is done from the `young memory pool` and is very cheap until the memory pool runs out of memory.
 Whenever that happens a garbage collection is forced which causes higher latency, dropped frames and thus a major impact on the user experience.

 Objects have two sizes: `shallow (self)` and `retained (self + descendents)`.
 All variables that cannot be reached from the root node are considered as garbage.
-The job of the garbage collector is to `mark-and-sweep` or in other words: go through objects that are allocated in memory and determine wheter they are `dead` or `alive`.
+The job of the garbage collector is to `mark-and-sweep` or in other words: go through objects that are allocated in memory and determine whether they are `dead` or `alive`.
 If an object is unreachable it is removed from memory and previously allocated memory gets released back to the heap.
 Generally, e.g. in `V8`, the object heap is segmented into two parts: the `young generation` and the `old generation`.
 The `young generation` consists of `new space` in which new objects are allocated.
 It allocates fast, frequently collects and collects fast.
 The `old space` stores objects that are survived enough garbage collector cycles to be promoted to the `old generation`.
 It allocates fast, infrequently collects and does slower collection.

 The cost of the garbage collection is proportional to the number of live objects.
 This is due to a copying mechanism that copies over objects that are still alive into a new space.
 Most of the time newly allocated objects do not survive long enough in order to become old.
 It is important to understand that each allocation moves you closer to a garbage collection and every collection pauses the execution of your application.
 It is therefore important in performance critical applications to strive for a static amount of alive objects and prevent allocating new ones whilst running.